Web Toolbar by Wibiya Megalithomania Conference 4th - 5th May 2024, plus Four Days of Tours

 Meteor Strikes Recorded in Prehistoric Art: From Göbekli Tepe to Lascaux

-this period than the long-term average.
+Earth has endured an episode of coherent catastrophism over the last 20-30 thousand years or so.
+This means strikes by comet fragments were much more common and violent during this period than the long-term average.
 Over most of this time, humans were unable to record these comet strikes in writing.
 But, it seems they were still able to record what happened to them, and when, with a form of proto-writing that involved constellations, precession of the equinoxes.
 Here, I describe evidence for two cosmic impacts recorded on stone; Pillar 43 at Göbekli Tepe and the Lascaux Shaft Scene.
 Each is an artistic masterpiece designed to endure.
 The impact described at Göbekli Tepe is probably the well-known but controversial Younger Dryas impact, around 10,850 BC.
 This, it seems, was a pivotal moment in pre-history, as it ushered-in the agricultural transition in the Fertile Crescent.
 The impact probably recorded by the Lascaux Shaft Scene is currently unknown.
 Nevertheless, it appears to have had an equally dramatic effect on the Magdalenian hunter-gathers of south-west France around 15,300 BC.
 One that took millennia to recover from.
 Both these cosmic impacts seem to be described using almost the same kind of proto-writing and similar constellations.
 Are there other prehistoric examples where cosmic impacts are recorded in art, waiting to be decoded?

 Martin Sweatman is a scientist at the University of Edinburgh and a Fellow of the Royal Society of Chemistry.
 His research, which involves statistical analysis of the motion of atoms and molecules to understand the properties of matter, has helped him to solve one of the greatest puzzles on Earth - the meaning of ancient artworks stretching back over 40,000 years. martinsweatman.blogspot.com

-GWYLIM MORUS-BAIRD
+GWILYM MORUS-BAIRD

 Dr Gwilym Morus-Baird has dedicated his life to researching Celtic wisdom, literature, myth and history;, helping others all around the globe to do the same through his richly immersive and engaging online courses.
 He is also an accomplished musician, having released several Welsh language albums, and has over two decades of experience in songwriting and performing ,as well as in production, theatre and storytelling. https://celticsource.online